 Photographs of the VT-STM chamber and its main components

 The apparatus is equipped with a home-made beetle type variable-temperature Scanning Tunneling Microscope (VT-STM), a low energy electron diffractometer (ErLEED) and a Quadruple Mass Analyser (QMA).
-Additionally, strain free optical windows allow to connect a Reflectance Difference Spectrometer (RDS) and/or a Spectroscopic Ellipsometer (SE) for monitoring the optical properties of the growing structures in real-time.
+Additionally, strain free optical windows allow connecting a Reflectance Difference Spectrometer (RDS) and/or a Spectroscopic Ellipsometer (SE) for monitoring the optical properties of the growing structures in real-time.
 For the investigation of magnetic substrates and thin films an in-vacuo electromagnet is integrated into the chamber.
-The electromagnet can diliver up to μ0H = 200 mT on the sample surface.
+The electromagnet can deliver up to μ0H = 200 mT on the sample surface.
 It consists of a Cu coil which doesn't obstruct the evaporator nor the optical access to the sample, such that magneto-optic measurements (RD-MOKE) can be performed during thin film growth .

 The sample is mounted on a vibration-isolated helium cooled manipulator which allows to vary the sample temperature between 10 K and 1200 K and to position the sample in front of the different analytical tools and preparation sources.

 For sample preparation and thin film deposition, the chamber is equipped with an e-beam evaporator (triple source) for metals, a Knudsen-cell for deposition of organic materials, an ion-gun for sputtering, an electron flood-gun, and a gas inlet-system.